Published: Oct 31, 2017

-Susan Jones, Curator of Antiquities
+Susan Masten, Curator of Antiquities

-Susan Jones earned a master’s degree in anthropology from George Washington University.
+Susan Masten earned a master’s degree in anthropology from George Washington University.
 While working on her master’s degree, Jones worked with the education and outreach collection at the Smithsonian National Museum of Natural History as well as a collection of archaeological material from the River Basin Surveys within the anthropology department at the Smithsonian.
 She also has a bachelor’s in biblical archaeology from Wheaton College and completed internships at the Oriental Institute of the University of Chicago and the Field Museum of Natural History in Chicago.

-Jones joined Museum of the Bible in 2015 as curator of antiquities.
+Masten joined Museum of the Bible in 2015 as curator of antiquities.
 Her current work involves researching provenance and improving documentation for the collections’ antiquities, working with other curatorial staff to develop exhibitions, and preparing for the opening of the new museum in Washington in 2017.

 Amy Van Dyke, Lead Curator of Exhibitions, OKC